WordPress MailChimp Subscriber Popup

 "usePlainJson: true, isDebug: false"

-Because the MailChimp supplied popup is so much more elegant than third party solutions and most other WordPress plugins that enable pop-ups, I decided to do a bit of troubleshooting.
+Because the MailChimp supplied popup is so much more elegant than third party solutions.
+Most other WordPress plugins that enable pop-ups.
+So, we do a bit of troubleshooting.
 It didn’t take long to figure out that the MailChimp file at

 //s3.amazonaws.com/downloads.mailchimp.com/js/signup-forms/popup/embed.js tries to load the jquery.js file from the root directory of the domain.